 Feta and goat cheese might be two common alternatives to traditional cheddar and mozzarella, but the similarities between the two are few and far between.
 Feta, a staple in Mediterranean cuisine, is made from sheep's milk and features a salty taste and a crumbly texture.

 Video of the Day

+If you need a calcium boost, feta's your pick.
 An ounce of feta cheese has 140 milligrams of calcium, or 14 percent of the daily value for calcium.
-A comparable serving of hard goat cheese provides 254 milligrams of calcium, while an ounce of soft goat cheese has only 40 milligrams.
+An ounce of soft goat cheese has only 40 milligrams.
 Calcium is an essential nutrient for building and maintaining strong bones and reducing the risk of osteoporosis and bone fractures.
-According to the 2010 Dietary Guidelines, dairy products are the main source of calcium, and the typical American gets less than recommended amount of calcium.
-Spinach is another source of calcium, and a Greek spinach and feta cheese pie can be a high-calcium entrée.

 On the other hand, goat cheese has more than double the amount of vitamin A than feta.
 The former contains 293 IUs, while the latter has just 120 IUs.